ChitraK22/getting-started-with-devextreme-pie-chart/angular/README.md

-# Getting Started with DevExtreme Angular PieChart
+# DevExtreme Angular PieChart - Getting Started

-This repository stores Angular source code for the following tutorial: [Getting Started with PieChart](https://js.devexpress.com/Documentation/Guide/UI_Components/PieChart/Getting_Started_with_PieChart).
+This repository stores the code examples of the Angular PieChart component for the [Getting Started with PieChart](https://js.devexpress.com/Documentation/Guide/UI_Components/PieChart/Getting_Started_with_PieChart/) tutorial.
+The PieChart UI component visualizes data as a circle divided into portions (slices) to illustrate data proportions.
+This tutorial shows how to add a PieChart to the page and configure the component's core features.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.